biocore/SitePainter/doc_source/install/index.rst

 .. _doc_install:
 ..
-BoulderALE documentation master file, created by Antonio Gonzalez Pena sphinx-quickstart on Mon Jan 25 12:57:02 2010.
+SitePainter documentation master file, created by Antonio Gonzalez Pena sphinx-quickstart on Mon Jan 25 12:57:02 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.